wolfgangasdf/iqp-book/se-free-particle.md

 Quick question: confirm that $\Psi(x,t)=A_1 e^{i(k_1x-\omega_1 t)}+A_2 e^{i(k_2x-\omega_2 t)}$ is also a solution.
 :::

-The most general solution of our one-dimensional Schrödinger equation is a superposition of complex-exponential waves with many angular frequencies and wavenumbers:
+It turns out that our plane waves form a complete orthogonal basis to describe, in our case, one-dimensional functions, but this also holds for 3 dimensions.
+Therefore, the most general solution of our one-dimensional Schrödinger equation is a superposition of complex-exponential waves with many angular frequencies and wavenumbers:

 $$\Psi\left(x,t\right)=\ \sum_{n=1}^{\infty}{A_n(k_n)e^{i\left(k_nx-\omega_nt\right)}}$$(se-fp-wf)

 where $\hbar\omega_n=\frac{\hbar^2k_n^2}{2m}$.
-If $A_n(k_n)$ is such that the sum involves only a narrow range of wave numbers around a positive value $k$, this superposition yields a wave packet moving in the positive $x$ direction with a group velocity $\hbar k/m$.
-In free space, such a wave packet describes a quantum particle moving at velocity $\hbar k/m$, preserving shape during propagation, but the position and momentum uncertainties are in agreement with the Heisenberg uncertainty principle as explained before.
+If $A_n(k_n)$ is such that the sum involves only a narrow range of wave numbers around a positive value $k$, this superposition yields a **wave packet** moving in the positive $x$ direction (group) velocity $v=\hbar k/m$, preserving shape during propagation.
+The position and momentum uncertainties are in agreement with the Heisenberg uncertainty principle at all times as explained before.

 ```{code-cell} ipython3
 :tags: [hide-input, remove-output]